 I’ve started using a handy app called YourCloset to plan outfits and packing lists (it takes some time to photograph and log all your clothes first though).

 These are the items I ended up packing:

-At last another long haul backpacking trip, but this time I intend to take a smaller 30l bag (I’ve already given my sister the 40l).
+At last another long haul backpacking trip.
+This time I took my new smaller 30l bag (I’ve already given my sister the 40l).

-As we plan on visiting higher altitudes (colder) & it’s a more religious country, I’ve extended my items:
+As we planned on visiting higher altitudes (colder) & it’s a more religious country, I extended my items: